A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: Introduction

+There is a large literature on spatio-temporal covariance models \citep[see, e.g.,][and the references within]{Porcu2021}.
+Broadly, models for spatio-temporal Gaussian random fields can be divided into two categories; the implicit second-order covariance based models and explicit dynamical models \citep{CressieWikle2011, roques_spatial_2022}.
+It should be noted that \citet{Porcu2021}, contrary to this terminology, classifies the SPDE-based methods as implicit since they do not explicitly specify the covariance function.
+However, the covariance functions is merely a property of the process, and only indirectly defines the process family, whereas dynamical models directly determine the spatial and temporal evolution of the process.
+As shown by \citet{lindgren2011explicit}, the covariance does not have an inherent advantage over spectral and precision operator/matrix methods, for practial applications and computations.

+The second-order model specifications specify the Gaussian process properties by specifying its first two moments, and are thus based on formulating valid spatio-temporal covariance functions.
+In dynamical model specifications, the evolution of the Gaussian process is explicitly described either by specifying the conditional distributions of the current state of the process given its past through conditional distributions \citep[e.g.,][]{storvik2002stationary}, or by specifying the process as the solution to an SPDE \citep{CressieWikle2011}.
+One of the advantages with the dynamical approach is that it avoids the difficulties with formulating flexible and yet valid spatio-temporal covariance functions that can possess features such as non-separability or non-stationarity.
+In this work we focus on dynamical models specified through SPDEs, which makes extension to non-stationary fields and manifold models straightforward.

-where $L_s$ is a purely spatial operator and $L_t$ is a purely temporal operator.
-In agreement with \citet{jones1997models}, we note that these operators are almost never encountered when modeling physical reality, hence, separable models are not physically realistic models for the spatio-temporal process.
+Several papers have been using the SPDE view to suggest models for spatio-temporal stochastic processes.
+A common extension of Mat\'ern covariance fields to space-time is to use it as the spatial component in a separable model. \citet{jones1997models} discuss how separable covariance functions can be understood through differential operators, written as $L = L_s L_t$, where $L_s$ is a purely spatial operator and $L_t$ is a purely temporal operator.
+In agreement with \citet{jones1997models}, we note that these operators are almost never encountered when modeling physical reality, hence, separable models are typically not physically motivated models for the spatio-temporal process.

-For our spatio-temporal extension, the development of the Whittle covariance is particularly relevant. \citet{whittle1963stochastic} considers a stochastic process

-for $u(\mb s, t)$, where $\mathcal E(\bm s,t)$ is some noise process.
-Considering this as a ``stationary process in space alone'', and assuming $\mathcal E$ to be a white noise process, he motivates the construction of the Whittle covariance function based on its physical realism as a diffusion process.

-The diffusion process is one of the most fundamental and common models for physical processes, in everything from the heat equation to spread of disease, as it is a mathematical representation of the conservation of ``mass'' (mass, energy, individuals, particles).
-We refer to appendix \ref{app:diffusion} for more details on the physical interpretation of the diffusion equation.

-We claim that the most appropriate generalisation of the Whittle covariance function to space-time is simply to use the space-time equation Whittle himself employed in his motivation of the Whittle covariance function.
-Hence, equation \eqref{eq:whittlespacetime} is the centre-point of our proposed generalisation in Section 2.